vingh/insight/README.md

 Run 'run.sh' for execution of python program: process_tweets.py

 program expects tweets.txt in in tweets_input folder, with tweets.
-File is read using utf-8 rather than ascii, with this option ascii would work too.
+File is read using utf-8 rather than ascii, with this option ascii would work too. process_tweets_new does take file paths has input, since this is close to submission, personally, i choose to submit earlier verison.

 Output of task-1, total number of times each word has been tweeted, would be written to tweet_output/ft1.txt